maciejglownia/StoikCytatQuiz/README.md

    of they answers (counted) related to total number of questions.
 8. Last option for user is to finish quiz.
 9. Quotes I keep in HashMap.
-10. There is also settings activity when user can:
+10. There is also settings activity when user can (after click 3 dots in second activity):
    a) send mail to developer,
    b) read privacy policy,
    c) rate app in the google store,